Table of Contents

 The images on this website don’t require attribution, so you are free to get as many of them as you need.
 If you notice paid Shutterstock images on the site, don’t get confused, they are fully set off.

 The search functionality is really outstanding.
-It supports Boolean operators (a method for improving your search results), an option for search by a needed image color, orientation and much more handy and highly useful facilities.
+It supports Boolean operators (a method for improving your search results), an option for search by a needed image color, orientation, and much more handy and highly useful facilities.

 These guys went on and developed the Pixabay Images plugin for the WordPress websites.
 Installing it, you’ll be able to choose CC0 images and insert them in a click anywhere on your blog.

-Mostly 330 million of Creative Commons-licensed stock images is a reason for competitors’ envy and, at the same time, the endless possibilities for you in improving your digital presence.
+Mostly 330 million Creative Commons-licensed stock images is a reason for competitors’ envy and, at the same time, the endless possibilities for you in improving your digital presence.

 What’s more, you may integrate their Free Stock Photos Foter plugin with your WordPress website.
 Among a variety of functions, it’ll help to include all attribution info to your website automatically.

 It’s also a nice educational resource!
-During its 180 year history photography became not only a way of human expression, but also a great tool for science and exploration.
+During its 180-year history photography became not only a way of human expression but also a great tool for science and exploration.
 Both historians and hipsters will value this site.

 It’s a database of quality and stylish images for any purpose of an image hunter.
-You may notice some similarity with Unsplash in terms of design and functionality but with its own character of a tireless photography hobbyist.
+You may notice some similarities with Unsplash in terms of design and functionality but with its own character of a tireless photography hobbyist.
 The website is updated every Thursday.
 Jay’s got mostly 7 thousand followers on Instagram at the moment.
 And a bright future, I’m sure!

 A place of inspiration for art lovers and art-related blogs and websites.
 Images on this website are easily searchable and downloadable.
 More about each item’s rights in the public domain can be found directly in the description section.
 A must-have in the bookmarks of the owners of art and fashion-related resources.

 Stocksnap provides limitless options for any creative idea.
-All of the photos fall under the Creative Commons zero license, so you can copy, modify and share any photo at its highest resolution even for commercial purposes.
+All of the free stock photos fall under the Creative Commons zero license, so you can copy, modify and share any photo at its highest resolution even for commercial purposes.
 You are free to use powerful search options to find the needed images quickly and easy.

 This one is a great weekly updated website with huge fonts and clear typography to help you in your search.
 The pages with images are paginated, it helps browse each page much faster and navigate back and forth easily.
-At the moment there are 83 pages of awesome high quality images.
+At the moment there are 83 pages of awesome high-quality images.
 There is also a good choice of free videos if you want to add some dynamic look to your website.

-The website collects high quality free stock images primarily for startups.
+The website collects high-quality free stock images primarily for startups.
 The same time, the images can be used by bloggers, publishers, designers, and creators.
 All of the images are licensed under a CC BY license.
 Unfortunately, you can’t search for specific subject, but the images are easily browsed and downloaded.